 You don't have to be a dedicated Empty Homes or Empty Property Officer to belong to the Empty Homes Network.
 A high proportion of our local authority members are either Housing Enabling / Housing Strategy Officers or Private Sector Environmental Health Officers, depending on who leads on empty property work.
 We also have members who work for Registered Social Landlords and regeneration partnerships and in the private sector.
 The main criterion is that you are involved in tackling empty property as a part of your job.

 The Aims of EHN

 Our constitution defines the aims of the organisation as follows:

-- To promote unity and understanding amongst Empty Property Practitioners.
+- to foster mutual support and understanding amongst Empty Property Practitioners;

 - to raise the status and profile of Empty Property Practitioners

-- To promote the role of Empty Property Practitioners.
+- to promote the value of the dedicated Empty Property Practitioner;

 - to promote policies and practices which offer effective responses to the challenges presented by empty property.